apache/druid/docs/do-not-merge.md

 ### Other query improvements

 * Added filters to the set of filters that work with UNNEST filter rewrite and pushdown [#14777](https://github.com/apache/druid/pull/14777)
 * Improved error messages related to OVERWRITE keyword [#14870](https://github.com/apache/druid/pull/14870)
 * Improved performance of EARLIEST aggregator with vectorization [#14408](https://github.com/apache/druid/pull/14408)
-* Fixed an issue with UNNEST to apply the NOT filter to the nested data source, not the parent column [#14942](https://github.com/apache/druid/pull/14942)

 ## Metrics and monitoring